sage-suzuki/sage-suzuki.github.io/essays/ui-framework.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "The Allure of Bootstrap 5"
 # All dates must be YYYY-MM-DD format!
 date: 2023-10-05
 published: true